Cork Premier Intermediate Hurling Championship: Overview

 Group stage: The 12 club teams are divided into three groups of four.
 Over the course of the group stage, which features one game in April and two games in August, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage, with the two best-placed teams receiving byes to the semi-finals.

 Quarter-finals: Two lone quarter-finals feature the four lowest-placed team from the group stage.
 Two teams qualify for the next round.

 Semi-finals: The two semi-finals feature four teams.
 Two teams qualify for the next round.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions and gain automatic promotion to the following year's Cork Senior A Championship.

+Teams

-2023 Teams
+2026 Teams

+The 12 teams competing in the 2026 Cork Premier Intermediate Hurling Championship are: